stat545ubc-2023/mda-hgordon93/mini-project-1.md

 ```

 Using the glimpse() function, the dataset contains 146,611 rows and 20
 variables.
-7 variables are double precision (continuous quantitative
+From summary(), 7 variables are numeric, 12 are character
-value), 12 are character strings, and one is a date.
-From the class
+strings, and one is a date.
+From the class function I learned the
-function I learned the dataset is a tibble.
-In the documentation, I see
+dataset is a tibble.
+In the documentation, I see that the information it
-that the information it contains is about public trees in the City of
+contains is about public trees in the City of Vancouver.
+It is updated
-Vancouver.
-It is updated weekly, except for tree attributes which are
+weekly, except for tree attributes which are rarely updated.
-rarely updated.

 ``` r
 #Vancouver Parking Meters